Hello everyone!

 apt install php-pear wget git php-cgi php-common php-net-socket -y

 In addition to the basic extensions, we have already installed php8.5-opcache.
-OPcache is a native PHP bytecode accelerator that stores compiled code in memory, eliminating the need to recompile scripts on each request.
-In real PHP applications, the performance gain is usually between 3x and 5x, and it comes built into PHP at no cost.
+OPcache is a native PHP bytecode accelerator that stores compiled code in memory, eliminating the need to recompile scripts on every request.
+In real PHP applications, the performance gain is usually between 3x and 5x, and it comes built into PHP at no extra cost.

 With OPcache installed, let's configure it optimally.
 Run the command below to create or replace the configuration file at once, without needing to open a text editor: